fbpx

 BOOK APPOINTMENT

-What Is a Filling, How Are They Created and Why Do They Occur?
+What Is a Dental Filling, How Are They Created and Why Do They Occur?

-What Is a Filling, How Are They Created and Why Do They Occur?
+What Is a Dental Filling, How Are They Created and Why Do They Occur?

 If you have a toothache, have noticed discolouration that you believe could be a cavity, or have been warned about the risks of sugary foods, you may be wondering what exactly a filling is and how they are placed.
 In this article we discuss why you might need a filling, the options to choose from and importantly, how to try to avoid one altogether.